In the Land of Blood and Honey: Reaction

-Talking about the film during an appearance on Croatian talk show Nedjeljom u 2, Srđan Dragojević, a Serbian film director, said: "It's a very bad movie.
-I find it interesting that someone spent $12-13 million for something that in the end looks like those Croatian or Bosniak patriotic propaganda films from the 1990s.
+Talking about the film during an appearance on Croatian talk show Nedjeljom u dva, Srđan Dragojević, a Serbian film director, said: "It's a very bad movie.
+I find it interesting that someone spent $12–13 million for something that in the end looks like those Croatian or Bosniak patriotic propaganda films from the 1990s.
 In the Land of Blood and Honey has the historical authenticity of 'Allo 'Allo!.
 It's completely senseless, badly directed, badly written, and deserves absolutely no attention at all, but for the fact it's got the name of a global film star attached to it.
 And having worked in Hollywood and interacted with some of its movie stars, I think I know how this film got made.
 Being a big star does not always work to your advantage.
 These people live their sheltered and insular Beverly Hills lives and have very little clue about what's going on 15 miles away in The Valley, let alone half a world away in Bosnia.
 This film is a very strange attempt at tackling something you're absolutely clueless about; it would be like me writing a story about American suburbia using news reports as the basis.
-It seems like nobody had enough courage to tell Angelina that during the making of the film".
+It seems like nobody had enough courage to tell Angelina that during the making of the film."

 In the Serbian media, the film received more negative reviews, arguing that it ignored Serbian war victims and unfairly presented Serbs as evildoers.
-Serbian filmmaker and two-time Palme d'Or winner Emir Kusturica called it a "propaganda film."
+Serbian filmmaker and two-time Palme d'Or winner Emir Kusturica called it a "propaganda film".